 The exact colonoscopy preparation instructions depend on the bowel preparation your colonoscopist has selected for you, the time of your colonoscopy, any prior experience you’ve had with preparations and on your medical history.

-Some of the most commonly prescribed bowel preparations are:
+Some of the most common bowel preparations are:

 - ColonLYTELY® - an oral solution